SheetalMaurya/MvvmCross-Wiki/High-Level-MvvmCross-Objects.md

  - call `RegisterAppStart<TViewModel>` to create and register a very simple `IMvxAppStart` implementation - an implementation which always shows a single `FirstViewModel` when `Start()` is called
 - uses the default `ViewModelLocator` - this default uses naming conventions to locate and construct `ViewModels` and creates a new `ViewModel` for each and every request from a `View`

-If you wanted to use a custom ImvxAppStart object, see TODO.
+If you wanted to use a custom `IMvxAppStart` object, see https://github.com/slodge/MvvmCross/wiki/Customising-using-App-and-Setup.

 ### ViewModels